VPAC/rsa/doc/rsacli_tutorial.md

 ## Command completion

 Bash completion is available for some RSA commands - including completion of metadata such as dataset names.
-To enable it, run:
+To enable it, change to the rsacli installation directory and run:

     $ . _rsacli_bash_completion.sh

-from the rsacli installation directory.
-This runs the RSA to query the database, therefore it is best to use this feature in conjunction with Nailgun to ensure responsiveness.
+The completion rules run the RSA to query the database, therefore it is best to use this feature in conjunction with Nailgun to ensure responsiveness.